viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 Applies an accumulator function over sequence element keys, returning the keys along with intermediate accumulator states.

 This method has 2 overloads.

+### ScanEx

+Peforms a scan (inclusive prefix sum) on a sequence of elements.

+This method has 2 overloads.